|

 Some other archaeological areas around the town are fenced off and normally not open to the public, but can be seen through or over the fences.
 The large area of the acropolis above the town is unfenced, free and always open, although the footpaths in some places are overgrown and and not easy to walk around.

-A performance of William Shakespeare's comedy The taming of the shrew at the ancient theatre of Thasos, Macedonia, Greece at My Favourite Planet
+A spirited, hilarious, action-packed production of William Shakespeare's comedy The taming of the shrew in the ancient theatre of Thasos

 The Historical and Ethnological Museum of the Greeks of Cappadocia and the Centre for Cappadocian Studies (Ιστορικό και Εθνολογικό Μουσείο Νέας Καρβάλης), founded in 1995.